OUR CAMPUS REOPENED SEPTEMBER 14TH!

 THE STATE OF CALIFORNIA APPROVED A WAIVER FOR OUR SCHOOL TO REOPEN TO OUR SMALL COMMUNITY OF STUDENTS FOR A FULL SCHOOL SCHEDULE OF IN-PERSON LEARNING.

-WE ALSO OFFER A SYNCHRONOUS DISTANCE LEARNING OPTION.
-IF THE STATE REQUIRES CLOSURE THEN OUR DISTANCE LEARNING PROGRAM WILL ROLL OUT TO ALL STUDENTS.
+IF AT ANY POINT THE STATE REQUIRES CLOSURE THEN OUR DISTANCE LEARNING PROGRAM WILL ROLL OUT TO ALL STUDENTS.

 WE ARE THRILLED TO PROVIDE OUR HIGH STANDARD OF GIFTED EDUCATION FOR THE 2020-2021 SCHOOL YEAR!

 The Year Ahead Will Be Like No Other.
 That’s Always the Case Here at Knox!

 We recognize that we are in a situation that brings many opportunities to innovate.
 As a community of intellectuals and design thinkers, we are finding ourselves reimagining education, piloting new programming, engaging in creative problem solving, and planning for what might be.
 Now, as always, we will challenging teachers and students to think differently.
 To be creative.
 To explore, hypothesize, problem-solve, and prototype.
 These are the skills that will become second nature for the people who will answer the next set of big questions in our world.

 The goal at Knox is two-fold: to provide rigorous and engaging academic content while being a place for friends to stay connected, for groups to canvas ideas and problem solve, and for families to find some measure of comfort when much around them is in a state of change.